Disorderly conduct defense attorneys: Van Severen Law Office

 Meyer Van Severen, S.C. defends disorderly conduct cases.
-The crime of disorderly conduct occurs when the defendant engages in violent, abusive, indecent, profane, boisterous, unreasonably loud or otherwise disorderly conduct under circumstances in which the conduct tends to cause or provoke a disturbance.
-Disorderly conduct can occur in a public or a private place.
+The crime occurs when the defendant engages in violent, abusive, indecent, profane, boisterous, unreasonably loud or otherwise disorderly under circumstances in which the conduct tends to cause or provoke a disturbance.
+The offense can occur in a public or a private place.
 It is prohibited by section 947.01 of the Wisconsin statutes.

 A person has not committed disorderly conduct if the alleged violation is based on the loading, carrying, or going armed with a firearm.
 It doesn’t matter whether the firearm was loaded or was concealed or was openly carried.
 If the facts and circumstances indicate criminal or malicious intent when taking part in any of these actions, a disorderly conduct charge can still result.
 Just because you possessed a gun, doesn’t mean you can act in a disorderly fashion.
 You’ll still face criminal charges.

 Disorderly conduct is a Class B misdemeanor.
 That crime carries with it jail time of up to 90 days, a fine of $1,000.00, or both.
 This serious penalty makes hiring an award-winning criminal defense lawyer very important.
 Yes – it’s very possible that a first-time offender avoids jail-time.
 In fact, most defendants facing their first disorderly conduct charge probably avoid jail.
 But remember, a criminal conviction remains on your record forever.
 Lesser criminal defense lawyers may encourage you to plea to the charge, but that’s not always in your best interest.
 Even if you’re pleading to a purely monetary punishment component.